Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 6. Bamboo Accents

-Bamboo brings sustainable beauty to bath areas.
-Bath mats made from bamboo dry quickly.
+Bamboo brings sustainable beauty to Japanese bathroom design.
+Bamboo bath mats dry quickly.
 Blinds and storage baskets add natural touches.

 The material’s vertical lines suit a minimalist design.
 Bamboo resists moisture better than standard wood.